conda/governance/README.md

 ## Naming & Manifest

-This document defines the conda Organization as the body responsible for governing the tools, specifications, and libraries within the conda ecosystem, broadly speaking.
+This document defines the *conda Organization* as the body responsible for governing the tools, specifications, and libraries within the conda ecosystem, broadly speaking.
 This encompasses specific GitHub organizations, such as [`conda`](https://github.com/conda/), [`conda-incubator`](https://github.com/conda-incubator/) and [`conda-archive`](https://github.com/conda-archive/).
 Authors of particular software projects, such as [`conda`](https://github.com/conda/conda) or [`mamba`](https://github.com/mamba-org/mamba), are free to choose when their projects are included as part of the conda Organization.

 This organization does not hold as part of its role the creation of any packages.
-The act of packaging itself has other organizations dedicated to their creation, such as [Anaconda](https://anaconda.com/), [conda-forge](https://conda-forge.org/), and [bioconda](https://bioconda.github.io/).
+The act of packaging itself has other organizations dedicated to their creation, such as [conda-forge](https://conda-forge.org/), [Bioconda](https://bioconda.github.io/), and [Anaconda](https://anaconda.com/).

 ## Terminology

-1. *conda* or *the conda Organization* : The conda Organization defined here, including `conda`, `conda-incubator` and `conda-archive`.
+1. **conda** or the **conda Organization** : The conda Organization defined here, including `conda`, `conda-incubator` and `conda-archive`.
-2. *The [conda project](https://github.com/conda/conda)* : The actual conda software itself, as distinct from the conda Organization.
+2. The **[conda project](https://github.com/conda/conda)** : The actual conda software itself, as distinct from the conda Organization.
-3. *The conda ecosystem* : The broadest set of tools, packages, and people that use any conda related tooling.
+3. The **conda ecosystem** : The broadest set of tools, packages, and people that use any conda related tooling.
 The conda Organization is a subset of *the conda ecosystem*.
 Members of the ecosystem should not feel compelled or obligated to participate in the conda Organization, though positive engagement is welcome.

 ## Teams & Roles